Zscaler expands CIEM solutions with Trustdome acquisition

 The Zscaler Zero Trust Exchange works to protect customers from cyber attacks and data loss by securely connecting users, devices, and applications in any location.

-Distributed across more than 150 data centres globally, the SASE-based Zero Trust Exchange is a significantly large, in-line cloud security platform.
+Distributed across more than 150 data centers globally, the SASE-based Zero Trust Exchange is a significantly large, in-line cloud security platform.